HRAhvanouee/AML2AAS/README.md

 - Analyzing the semantic structures of AML and AAS.
 - Mapping AML Component Descriptions to the Automation Engineering Submodel.
 - Implementing a middleware using the **BaSyx Python SDK** to perform this transformation.
-- Validating the approach with an industrial case study.
+- Validating the approach with a case study.

 ## 🧩 Technologies Used